grelleum/SteelConnection/docs/getstarted.rst

 Prerequisites
 -------------

--  Make sure the REST API is enabled on your SteelConnect realm before trying to access the REST API.
+-  Make sure the REST API is enabled on your SteelConnect CX realm before trying to access the REST API.

 -  Use pip to install steelconnection as shown above.